 Gloria Quick, a retired speech language pathologist who describes herself as a lifelong educator and learner, has served as a board member and coordinator for the Parents for the Advancement of Gifted Education Program.
 She was president of the Speech Language and Hearing Area Resource Exchange in 2012-2013.
 She is active with St. Joseph A.M.E.
 Church and is director of the North Carolina Delta Kappa Gamma Educational Foundation.
 “Growing up in segregated South Carolina, I was not permitted to utilize the public library as a child,” Gloria says.
 “My best memory of the public library was taking our first born to the Wake County Library and watching with delight as he selected books such as Anatole, Dinosaurs, and Spiders.
 These trips to the library exposed him to new ideas, expanded his knowledge base, and increased his vocabulary.”

 Judith Ruderman is a retired vice provost and adjunct professor of English at Duke University.
 She is chair of the marketing committee at The Forest at Duke and has previously served as president of the congregation at Judea Reform Congregation.
-“I am almost 80 years old but can conjure up, in my mind's eye and my bones, the public library in my hometown when I was a girl,” Judith says.
+“I am 80 years old but can conjure up, in my mind's eye and my bones, the public library in my hometown when I was a girl,” Judith says.
 “My parents, educated through high school, loved to read and we discussed books at the dinner table nightly.
 Decades later, through the worst of Covid, my public library branch in Durham kept me sane by providing services!”

 Willis Whichard is a partner at Tillman Whichard & Cagle, PLLC.
 His role is as the liaison to the DLF board from the library board of trustees.
 He was the founding president of DLF.
 The North Carolina Collection at the Durham County Library is named for Willis and his wife.